vincesthehuman/pwd/examination/client/README.md

 * Caching message history.
 * Added support for emojis.
 * Added support for writing code.
-* Ability to change username.
+* Ability to change chatName.
 * Encrypted messages on a special channel to allow secret communication.
 * Added functionality to the "chat protocol".
 Discuss with others in the course and agree upon added functionality to add to the sent messages.
 * Use the messages to play memory against an opponent.
 Perferably using a seperate channel.